 Statuses are story-triggers that represent your impact upon the world.
-They are not personal - a single status sheet is used for all Players.
+They are not personal.
 If there's a status marked on a Save Sheet, all Characters have it.
 Smaller, personal changes (like being sick or having a unique magic aura) are handled with personal Secret cards.

-- -

-Dreams and Prophecies XD 3 4 5 6 7
+- Dreams and Prophecies 4 5 6 7

-- 100 -

-Enemies of Avalon 1 2 3